academie-de-espee/earl-marshal/rapier.md

 3. Individuals may not fight and marshal in the same activity (melee or tournament).
 If multiple activities occur in a single day, individuals may fight in one and marshal another provided they are not the marshal in charge.
 [Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2016-October/022561.html).
 4. Warranted rapier marshals may only perform inspections and authorizations for all rapier forms they hold a valid authorization.
 [Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2016-April/022472.html), [Follow-up clarification](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2017-February/022640.html).
 5. Marshals may not act as an MOL for a tournament they are actively marshalling.
 [Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2016-March/022439.html).
+6. Fighting can continue even when one fighter has three points of contact on the ground.
+A hold must be called when a fighter's torso touches the ground.
+[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2012-July/014154.html)
+7. Out-of-area regions for MIT purposes are defined as North (Maryland and DC), North-Central (Virginia), South-Central (North Carolina), and South (South Carolina and Border Vale Keep).
+[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2015-January/022315.html), [Clarification](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2015-January/022317.html)
+8. Masks and helms must be checked for for safety both on and off the fighter each day of fighting.
+[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2017-February/022641.html)

 ## Procedures